Official UK Government Partner

 Anyone at Study Mind suspecting or finding evidence of behaviour that fits into this category should take the following steps:

-• Complete a Safeguarding Report as per the instructions.
+• Complete a Safeguarding Report as per the Figure below.

 • If preferred, speak to the DSL first.
 It is their responsibility to address this with the individual staff member and this will be done completely anonymously.
 It is the responsibility of the DSL to decide how far to escalate the investigation, depending on the proof and allegation.